ovn0605/DMIT1530-Assignt1/dmit-1530-assignment-1-start/README.md

 ## Introduction

-For this lab, you will build a three-page website with a responsive layout.
+For this lab, you will build a two-page website with a responsive layout.
 The topic is a fictitious architectural firm.
 It will will assess the following concepts:

 1. How to structure markup for flexbox layouts.